Clewsy/wiggl3r/README.md

 ## Hardware

+This firmware has been tested on two ATmega32U4-based development boards:
+- Beetle - a dev-board that uses the [Arduino Leonardo][link_web_arduino_leonardo] boodloader.
+- [A-Star 32U4 Micro][link_web_pololu_a_star] - a dev board made by [Pololu][link_web_pololu]
-This was achieved with a cheap ATmega32U4 dev-board with card-edge contacts for directly plugging into a USB type-A port.

-The dev-board is a "beetle" and is firmware-compatible with the [Arduino Leonardo][link_web_arduino_leonardo].
+The beetle is a cheap ATmega32U4 dev-board with card-edge contacts for directly plugging into a USB type-A port.
+Because it is firmware-compatible with the Arduino Leonardo, it is safe to assume that this firmware will work with the leonardo itself, as well as other leonardo-compatible boards.

+The Pololu A-Star 32U4 Micro uses a different bootloader, but no changes are required to the code.
+Even the on-board LED is connected to the same pin.
+The only change needed is to the [platformio.ini][link_repo_platformio.ini] file if you're using [PlatformIO][link_web_platformio] to program the board.
+Un-changed the file is configured for leonardo-compatible boards.
+Commenting out the leonardo section and un-commenting the a-star section is all that is required to program the a-star.

-There is an on-board LED that provides a pulsing heart-beat, and briefly switches to full-brightness when it moves the cursor.
+In either case, there is an on-board LED that provides a pulsing heart-beat, and briefly switches to full-brightness when it moves the cursor.

 ## Firmware